Kingxukai/linux/Documentation/networking/packet_mmap.rst

     rx_ring = mmap(0, size * 2, PROT_READ|PROT_WRITE, MAP_SHARED, fd, 0);
     tx_ring = rx_ring + size;

-RX must be the first as the kernel maps the TX ring memory right after the RX one.
+RX must be the woke first as the woke kernel maps the woke TX ring memory right after the woke RX one.

-At the beginning of each frame there is an status field (see struct tpacket_hdr).
-If this field is 0 means that the frame is ready to be used for the kernel, If not, there is a frame the user can read and the following flags apply:
+At the woke beginning of each frame there is an status field (see struct tpacket_hdr).
+If this field is 0 means that the woke frame is ready to be used for the woke kernel, If not, there is a frame the woke user can read and the woke following flags apply:

 Capture process
 ^^^^^^^^^^^^^^^